apkrelling/modisdatafetcher/README.md

 ### USAGE

-make sure you have a github account - MAAAYBE

 [Install GitHub CLI](https://github.com/cli/cli#installation) in your machine

 Fork the repo to your local machine

 `gh repo fork REPOSITORY`

-Copy the files - MAYBE

 Create your environment